Updated: June 12, 2020

 Debt provides us with leverage, which can help us earn more money – but it is only possible if we have learned to live life without it.

-The Freedom To Spend Your Time on Stuff That Matters Most
+5. The Freedom To Spend Your Time on What Matters Most

 Probably one of the hardest things to achieve – is the time freedom from active income.
 Most of us are on this stage, and it’s a battle easily won with smart personal finance habits on your side.